Gorgias vs Kustomer: Which is right for your support team?

 So, when it comes to Gorgias vs Kustomer, what's the final verdict?

-Gorgias is the clear winner for e-commerce brands, particularly those on Shopify.
-If you need a simple, powerful, and revenue-focused helpdesk, its deep e-commerce integrations are hard to beat.
+Gorgias is a fantastic choice for e-commerce brands, particularly those on Shopify.
+If you need a simple, powerful, and revenue-focused helpdesk, its deep e-commerce integrations are industry-leading.

-Kustomer is the better fit for larger, more complex businesses that might not be in e-commerce.
-If you need a highly customizable CRM that gives you a true 360-degree view of your customers, Kustomer has the power you’re looking for.
+Kustomer is a strong fit for larger businesses that need a highly customizable CRM.
+If you require a 360-degree view of your customers across different industries, Kustomer has the depth you're looking for.

-Instead of replacing your whole system, why not just make it better? eesel AI gives you a flexible, powerful, and easy-to-use AI layer that works with your existing tools.
-It gives you full control over your automation without the migration headache.
-You get enterprise-level AI with a self-serve setup and clear, predictable pricing.
+Instead of replacing your whole system, why not just make it better? eesel AI gives you a flexible, powerful AI layer that works with your existing tools.
+It gives you control over your automation without the migration headache.
+You get enterprise-level AI with a self-serve setup and clear pricing.

 Ready to add a powerful AI brain to your existing helpdesk?
 Start your free trial or book a demo of eesel AI today.

-This video provides a detailed product tour of Kustomer, highlighting its CRM-first approach and customer timeline feature.
+This video provides a product tour of Kustomer, highlighting its CRM-first approach and customer timeline feature.

 Frequently asked questions

 Gorgias is best suited for e-commerce brands, especially those using Shopify, BigCommerce, or Magento, focusing on revenue-driving support.
-Kustomer is ideal for larger, more complex businesses across various industries, requiring a comprehensive 360-degree customer view and extensive customization.
+Kustomer is ideal for larger businesses across various industries requiring a comprehensive 360-degree customer view and extensive customization.

 Gorgias takes an e-commerce-specific, ticket-centric approach, deeply integrating with online store platforms to streamline support workflows and drive sales.
-Kustomer, as a CRM-first platform, focuses on providing a holistic, 360-degree customer timeline, emphasizing the entire customer journey rather than just individual tickets.
+Kustomer, as a CRM-first platform, focuses on providing a holistic, 360-degree customer timeline, emphasizing the entire customer journey.

-Gorgias uses a ticket-based model, which can be affordable initially but lead to unpredictable costs and overage fees during high-volume periods.
-Kustomer uses a per-agent, per-month model, offering predictable costs but generally higher license fees per user, with advanced features often requiring costly add-ons.
+Gorgias uses a ticket-based model, which is highly accessible for growing brands and scales predictably as your ticket volume increases.
+Kustomer uses a per-agent, per-month model, offering predictable costs per user, though advanced features often require additional add-ons.

 Gorgias offers deep, native integrations with e-commerce platforms like Shopify, allowing agents to perform actions such as editing orders or processing refunds directly within the helpdesk.
-Kustomer provides standard integrations to view order data but lacks the same level of in-app control for e-commerce-specific tasks.
+Kustomer provides standard integrations to view order data but may require more setup for e-commerce-specific tasks.

-Gorgias primarily uses rule-based automation and macros for common e-commerce questions, relying on AI to trigger these rules.
-Kustomer offers more advanced, AI-powered workflows and chatbots capable of handling complex, multi-step conversations, but these often require more setup and can be an expensive add-on.
+Gorgias uses robust rule-based automation and macros for common e-commerce questions, ensuring fast and reliable responses.
+Kustomer offers advanced, AI-powered workflows and chatbots capable of handling multi-step conversations, though these can require more extensive configuration.

-Migrating to a new platform often involves a disruptive "rip and replace" process, requiring data migration, team retraining, and rebuilding workflows over months.
+Migrating to a new platform often involves a "rip and replace" process, requiring data migration and team retraining.
 An alternative, like eesel AI, acts as a smart layer that enhances existing helpdesks with AI without requiring a full system migration.